How To Recognize An Ant Infestation

 Ant’s were ranked the #1 nuisance pest in the United States by the National Pest Management Association.
-Unfortunately your home smells delicious to these annoying small six legged pests.
-Ants are a peculiar type of pest that leave a chemical trail of pheromones behind them.
-This helps the rest of the colony know where the previous ant has been.
+Unfortunately, your home smells delicious to these annoying small six legged pests.
+Ants are a peculiar type of pest that leaves a chemical trail of pheromones behind them.
+This helps the rest of the colony know where a previous ant has been.
 The trails they create becomes a path from their home to the food source.

 When an ant infestation occurs in your home follow these quick tips to rid your home of an infestation

-4. Four sprays a year make a world of a difference in preventing problems!
-Call your local pest control company!
+- Four sprays a year make a world of a difference in preventing problems!